-CR4.PKE allows each linear address to be associated with a protection key.
-The PKRU register specifies, for each protection key, whether linear addresses with that protection key can be read or written by software.
+CR4.PKE and CR4.PKS enable specification of access rights based on protection keys.
+4-level paging and 5-level paging associate each linear address with a protection key.
+When CR4.PKE = 1, the PKRU register specifies, for each protection key, whether user-mode linear addresses with that protection key can be read or written.
+When CR4.PKS = 1, the IA32_PKRS MSR does the same for supervisor-mode linear addresses.
 See Section 4.6 for more information.